freddieline/phantom-land/README.md

 - Potentially I could disable the "Submit" button until the bookmark URL field had been filled in.
 This is more of a design preference though.
 - Links could have been Material UI components.
 - Accessible labels on all components
-- Edit functionality for existing links
+- Edit/remove functionality for existing links
+- UI tests for each page and unit tests for the `bookmarkSlice.ts` file